 - Pachydermoperiostosis syndrome (primary hypertropic osteoarthropathy) – Involves thickening of the facial skin and scalp and periostitis.
 Macroglossia and prognathism are absent; finger clubbing is present in pachydermoperiostosis.

-- Carney complex – Acromegaly is also associated with non-endocrine tumors such as schwannomas and cardiac myxomas as well as other dermatological manifestations such generalized hyperpigmentation, blue nevi, and cutaneous myxomas.
+- Carney complex – Acromegaly is also associated with non-endocrine tumors such as schwannomas and cardiac myxomas as well as other dermatological manifestations such as generalized hyperpigmentation, blue nevi, and cutaneous myxomas.

 - McCune-Albright syndrome (MAS) – Acromegaly is associated with café au lait macules, dysplastic bone lesions, and other endocrine abnormalities such as precocious puberty, hyperthyroidism, and Cushing syndrome.